DS-100/sp23/syllabus.md

   - There’s also a great set of resources available at [https://eecs.berkeley.edu/resources/students/grievances](https://eecs.berkeley.edu/resources/students/grievances).
 - If there are other resources you think we should list here, let us know!

-**We take all complaints about unprofessional or discriminatory behavior seriously.**

 ## Course Components

-Below is a high-level “typical week in the course” for Fall 2022.
+Below is a high-level “typical week in the course” for {{page.course.semester}}.

 |  Mo | Tu | We | Th | Fr |
 | --- | --- | --- | --- | --- | --- |